*Wingman Pest Control will ensure your home stays pest-free all year round.

 Serving Southeast Michigan, we understand the seasonal challenges these pests pose.

-As the weather cools in the fall, seasonal invaders often make their way into homes in search of warmth.
+As the weather cools in the fall, stink bugs, boxelder bugs, and Asian lady beetles all make their way into homes in search of a warm place to overwinter.
 They can slip through tiny cracks and gaps around windows, doors, vents, walls, and the foundation.
-They're especially drawn to light, so areas around windows and doors are common entry points.
-These pests can also find their way into attics and living spaces through roof vents, chimneys, or damaged seals.
-Cracks around utility lines or foundation openings can also give them access to your home.
+All three species are drawn to light and warmth, making sun-facing walls and areas around windows and doors common entry points.
+These pests can also find their way into attics and living spaces through roof vents, chimneys, or damaged seals, and through cracks around utility lines or foundation openings.

 Boxelder bugs mostly feed on the seeds, sap, and leaves of boxelder trees, but they also enjoy other maples, ashes, and fruits like apples, cherries, and plums.
 Asian lady beetles mainly eat aphids, scale insects, and mealybugs, along with the eggs of moths and butterflies.
 Stink bugs, on the other hand similar to the box elder bugs, suck the juices from a variety of plants, including fruits, berries, beans, and vegetables, and are especially damaging to crops like apples, peaches, and tomatoes.
 During the winter months, seasonal invaders like boxelder bugs, Asian lady beetles, and stink bugs enter a state of dormancy known as diapause.
 In this period, they stop eating and become inactive as they seek shelter indoors to survive the colder temperatures.
 They rely on the warmth of homes and buildings to stay safe until spring arrives.